CL Parchment 770 433 1

 Notes:

 Being a good horseman and having a keeping a well-trained horse demands a significant investment of time and effort.
-In today’s world, many individuals simply wish to ride a horse without dedicating themselves to studying, training, practicing, or maintaining consistency in their riding technique.
-In such cases, I suggest they consider owning a cat instead.
+In today’s world, many individuals simply wish to go for a ride on a horse without dedicating themselves to studying, training, practicing, or maintaining consistency in their riding technique.
+Misapplication of these bit principles most often result in causing pain or unnecessary pressure to the horse, horse resentment for the task, and in many cases harm to the rider.

-It is crucial to note that the following explanation is a simplified one.
+It is crucial to note that the following explanation, although correct, is a simplified one.
 The dynamics and forces involved are contingent upon the magnitude and direction of forces, which change with movements such as the position of the horse’s head, the horse’s mouth opening, the positioning of the bit in the horse’s mouth, the angle of pull by the rider’s hand, the shape of the mouthpiece, and the muscular forces exerted by both the horse and rider.
-However, to establish a starting point, I have limited this explanation to the static situation of a leveraged bit as commonly applied to Western leveraged horse bits.

 This discussion will incorporate mechanics, math, and algebra.
 If these concepts prove too complex, rest assured that the provided information serves as evidence supporting the conclusions.
 Ultimately, the application of these conclusions is what holds the utmost importance.

 Western bits are defined by their cheekpiece and mouthpiece.
 They are designed to be used with a curb strap.
-Because the type and shape of the mouth piece determines what contact is made first, let’s assume a Mullen (straight) mouthpiece for simplification.
+Because the type and shape of the mouth piece determines where and how pressure is applied, let’s assume a Mullen (straight) mouthpiece for simplification.
 In Part II, I will discuss more traditional western mouth pieces and their function after we understand the concepts of leverage and how it applies to these bits.

 Cheek Piece Parts